grapergrape/cypher-competition/README.md

 - `reconstruction.py`: This helper script is used to reconstruct the results.
 It takes the output from the main script and reconstructs the results in a more readable format.

-- `dicts.py`: This helper script is used to store rleevant information about source/target nodes, relationship nodes in organized dictionaries.
+- `dicts.py`: This auxiliary script is utilized to store pertinent information about source/target nodes and relationship nodes in organized dictionaries.

 ## Usage